CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 Two queues will be created as part of this deployment, a primary detections queue, and a dead-letter queue for malformed message traffic.

 #### Creating the dead-letter queue (DLQ)
-The dead-letter queue is the repository for messages received by our primary queue that are either malformed or incapable of being handled.
+The dead-letter queue is the repository for messages received by our primary queue that are either malformed, have timed out or are incapable of being handled.
 Messages arrive in this queue after first failing processing within our primary detection queue.
 Messages retained in the dead-message queue are available for up to 7 days after failing.
 (This setting can be changed within the dead-letter queue message retention configuration.)

 The dead-letter queue can have any name, and should have the following characteristics:
 + Type: __Standard__